Spéculateur: Career

 One source (in French), provides highly detailed information on the cost of equipping Spéculateur for her privateer cruises, and the return from the cruises.

 For her first cruise Spéculateur was under the command of Captain Joseph Pardère-Niquet, who commanded her between 1806 and 1 February 1807, when he took her out of commission.
 Under his command she captured three prizes: Elisabeth, Ariel, and Falmouth.

-Lloyd's List reported that the lugger privateer Speculaton had taken Alert, Foresban, master, as Alert was sailing from Mogador to London.
+Lloyd's List reported that the lugger privateer Speculation had taken Alert, Foresban, master, as Alert was sailing from Mogador to London.
 The privateer Active, of Guernsey, had recaptured Alert, which then sailed to Baltimore, Ireland.

 On her second cruise Spéculateur was again under the command of Captain Joseph Pardère-Niquet.
 The cruise took place between 15 October 1807 and 1 March 1808.
 She captured Ariel and Flymouth.

 Between 1808 and 1809, Spéculateur was under the command of Captain Jean Gaillebeau.
 On her third cruise she captured Todos los y animals.

 For her fourth cruise Spéculateur was under the command of Captain Alexandre-William Black, with 64 men and 6 guns.
 This took place after her commissioning in October 1809 and ended in April 1810.

 Captain Pierre-Claude Martin sailed Spéculateur on her fifth cruise from September 1810 to February 1811.
 She was armed with four guns and had a crew of 63 men.
 She captured several prizes: Deux amis, Grinder, Falmouth, Belle Cancella, and Leander.